 SALARIES: All stated salaries are based on present information, subject to change.
 Appointments are generally made at the first step of a five step pay plan.
 All salaries are subject to statutory payroll deductions.
 Federal law requires that all new employees contribute 1.45% of their monthly salary to the Medicare system.
 All City employees are paid on a biweekly basis, for a total of 26 pay periods per year.

-EDUCATION AND POST CERTIFICATE PAY: Officers will receive $200/month for a POST Intermediate Certificate or $350/month for a POST Advanced Certificate.
-After passing probation as a Police Officer with the City of Glendora, Officers will receive: $200/month for an AA/AS degree or $350/month for a BA/BS degree.
-A maximum of $550 will be paid for any combination of education and POST certificates.
+EDUCATION AND POST CERTIFICATE PAY: Officers will receive $350/month for a POST Intermediate Certificate or $550/month for a POST Advanced Certificate.
+After passing probation as a Police Officer with the City of Glendora, Officers will receive: 3.0% additional pay of base salary for a BA/BS degree and 5.5% additional pay of base salary for a MA/MS degree.
+Education pay is not cumulative.

 SPECIAL ASSIGNMENT PAY: An additional pay of 5.0% of base salary will be given to Officers regularly assigned to the Community Impact Team, Investigation Division, L.A.
 IMPACT or School Resource Officer positions or any other special assignment team approved by the Chief of Police.